Click To Navigate The Post

 These pad liners come in super handy – put them on top of your changing pad, then I just throw them straight in the wash whenever baby has an accident.
 So much better than staining the cute changing pad covers!

-Another good fave for my breastfeeding mamas are these nursing tanks.
+Another good fave must-have for new moms, especially my breastfeeding mamas are these nursing tanks.
 I LIVED in these for, like, the first 5 months with baby — both at home & out in public.
 Honestly, I hardly wore anything else!

 They are inexpensive & high quality & make breastfeeding super convenient.
 They also stretch at the belly so are super comfortable with your post-baby bod.